lingar-poc/-java-multithreading-exercise-demo-box-of-items/Readme.md

 # Multithreading Exercise
 In this repo you can do a simple mutlithreading exercise.

+*Notice - you can pass over this exercise by the order - master and branch 0 are on the start of the exercise,* *Branch A is my implementation to the task with single Thread.
+And at branch-B there is the solution by mutli-threading. * *Feel free to send feedbacks to yimprogramming@gmail.com*

+**Run the RunMe class**

 ## The Real-World Problem
 Let's say we have a factory that produce some whatever product you imagine (a snakes for example).
 So we are demonstrate the producing-process in simple way.
 Use your imagaination.
 It's simple.